This post contains affiliate links.

 - Finely Chopped Veggies: Bell peppers, mushrooms, tomatoes, and/or onions bring a burst of freshness and color to your scramble.

-To make camping prep easier, chop veggies ahead of time and store in airtight containers.
+To make camping prep easier, chop veggies ahead of time, shred the cheese, and store them in airtight containers.
 Grab some salt and pepper packets from a gas station or fast food restaurant on the way out of town for easy seasonings on the go.

 How to make Eggs In A Bag